siegeon/magic.lambda.crypto/README.md

 ## Cryptography concerns

-Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious agent's ability to brute force prime numbers, in the case of RSA, and similar techniques with Elliptic Curve.
+Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious agent's ability to brute force prime numbers in the case of RSA, and similar techniques with Elliptic Curve.
 This means that even though you create an extremely strong keypair according to today's standard - Due to Moore's law, some 5-10 years down the road, the NSA and the CIA will probably be able to reproduce your private key, using nothing but your public key as input.
 And some 10-20 years later, some kid with a pocket calculator,